Pranawachandra Deshmukh: Early life and education

-PCD was born in Amravati, Bharat, on 12 September 1950.
-He received his entire education in Nagpur, where he studied at the Saraswathi Vidyalaya, Hadas High School, Institute of Science, and the Postgraduate Department of Physics of Nagpur University.
+Deshmukh was born in Amravati, Maharashtra, on 12 September 1950.
+He completed his higher education in Nagpur, where he studied at the Saraswathi Vidyalaya, Hadas High School, Institute of Science, and the Postgraduate Department of Physics of Nagpur University.
 He obtained a Bachelor of Science degree in 1970 and a Master of Science (Physics) in 1972.
 After his master's degree, he obtained a Ph.D. in physics at Nagpur University in 1979 under the supervision of Dr. C. Mande and Dr. P. L. Khare.

 Career and research

 Following his doctoral work, Deshmukh was a DANIDA fellow at the University of Aarhus in the Department of Theoretical Chemistry (1978–1979), where he worked with Professor Jan Linderberg.
 He then worked as a research associate at the University of Notre Dame with Professor Robert Hayes and Professor W. R. Johnson.
 From 1980 until 1983, Deshmukh was a research associate and adjunct assistant professor at Georgia State University, collaborating with Professor S. T. Manson.

 In 1984, Deshmukh joined the Department of Physics at the Indian Institute of Technology Madras as an assistant professor of physics, becoming a full professor in 1995, a position he held until 2016.
 During his tenure at IIT Madras, he was appointed on deputation as professor of physics and dean of academics at the Indian Institute of Technology Mandi (2009–2010).

 In 2016, Deshmukh joined the Indian Institute of Technology Tirupati as a professor of physics.
 Simultaneously, the Indian Institute of Science Education and Research Tirupati invited him to deliver several courses and mentor its students.
 In 2020, Deshmukh set up CAMOST, a joint initiative of IITT and IISERT.

 Professor Pranawachandra Deshmukh has supervised numerous Ph.D. students: Dr. N. Shanthi, Dr. R. Padma, Dr. E. W. B. Dias, Dr. Tanima Banerjee, Dr. Hari R Varma, Dr. S. Sunil Kumar, Dr. Jobin Jose, Dr. Gagan Bihari Pradhan, Dr. Manas Ranjan Parida, Dr. N. M. Murthy, Dr. K. Sindhu, Dr. A. K. Yadav, Dr. Arthi Ganeshan, Dr. Ummal Momeen, Dr. Soumyajit Saha, Dr. Ankur Mondal, and Dr. Sourav Banerjee.